 High spots in the subfloor are another problem.
 If you lay planks over a hump without leveling it first, the planks will slide away from each other and down each side of the hump.
 This happens faster in high-traffic areas with repeated foot traffic.
 No one wants gaps in their flooring, especially if a little extra prep work will easily solve the problem!
 We designed our flooring to hold up to long-term use, but proper preparation increases the life of the flooring.

 Will your flooring work in my home?

 Yes!
-Our floating bamboo floors can be installed over any type of subfloor as long as it is flat and dry.
+Our can be installed over any type of subfloor as long as it is flat and dry.
 Level the subfloor first, regardless of type.
 We recommend a high quality 3 in 1 underlayment, which will protect against sound, moisture, and minor flaws or imperfections in the subfloor.
 If you plan to nail or glue down solid tongue and groove floors, you may need some adjustments depending on the type of subfloor in your home.